MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

  - The latest publicly available version of Power Automate for desktop installed
  - Access to a Power Automate environment.
 Follow the get started documentation if you haven't already provisioned an environment
- - Exported ProcessRobot process files (.prp) into a folder on the same machine as the migration utility and Power Automate for desktop

 ## Installing Process migrator for Softomotive products (preview)